NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 - **Project pipeline:** The model incorporates data of planned or under-construction projects, but these data do not include *all* projects in progress.

-- **Manufacturing, supply chain, and siting:** The model does not explicitly simulate manufacturing, supply chain, or siting and permitting processes.
+- **Manufacturing, supply chain, permitting, and siting:** The model does not explicitly simulate manufacturing, supply chain, or siting and permitting processes.
 Potential bottlenecks or delays in project development stages for new generation or transmission are not fully reflected in the results.
 All technologies are assumed to be available at their defined capital cost in any quantity up to their technical resource potential.
 Penalties for rapid growth can be applied in ReEDS; however, these do not fully consider all potential manufacturing or deployment limits.